clauswilke/dataviz/docs/color_basics.md

 # Effective use of color in figures {#color-basics}

-Color can be an incredibly effective tool to enhance data visualizations.
-At the same time, the biggest visualization mistakes I see are probably linked to color use.
-Color needs to be applied to serve a purpose, it must be clear, and it must not distract.

 There are three fundamental ways in which we can use color: (i) we can use color to distinguish groups of data from each other; (ii) we can use color to represent data values; and (iii) we can use color to highlight.
 The types of colors we would use in each case and the way in which we would use it are entirely different for these three cases.